gawainhewitt/CV/README.md

 ## Gawain Hewitt

 I love to make things.
-For the last 20 years this has been as a professional musician and artist, and in recent years I have found myself increasingly using code in my work, and loving it.
-Loving the creativity, the logic and the act of being a creator rather than a consumer in the digital world.
-With this in mind in April 2022 I enrolled at Makers Academy and started my path to being a developer.
+For the last 20 years this has been as a professional musician and artist, and in recent years I have found myself increasingly using code in my work and enjoying the creativity, the logic and the act of being a creator rather than a consumer in the digital world.
+With this in mind in April 2022 I enrolled at Makers Academy to start my path to being a developer.

 I am particarly proud of my work which incorperates code and creativity.
 Projects I have worked on have been commissioned for and/or shown at Wigmore Hall, City of London Sinfonia, the V&A, The London Philharmonic Orchestra and Tate Modern.
 I have been part of teams that won hackathons at Berlin and Stockholm Music Tech Fest and in 2021 a project I led won the RPS Impact Award.